-- Bengal Gram: Also known as chola or kala chana, Bengal gram is available in dried as well as canned form.
+Also known as Chola or Kala chana, Bengal gram is available in dried as well as canned form.
 It is frequently and creatively used in various curries in the Indian cuisine and notably, it contains zero percent alcohol.
 One cup of Bengal Gram contains 45 grams of carbohydrates that constitute about 65 percent of its total calorie content.

 Benefits of Sprouted Bengal Gram